Semi-Supervised Federated Peer Learning for Skin Lesion Classification: Experiments and Results

 \subsection{Class Level Results}

-Class level performance is reported in Table \ref{table4}. \verb!FedPerl! significantly outperforms the performance of local models (\verb!FedPerl! vs. Local/FixMatch) up to 10 times for DF class.
-In SSL setting, \verb!FedPerl! boosts the accuracy for BCC, BKL, DF, VASC, and SCC classes by $16.6\%$, $21.8\%$, $50.4\%$, $42.0\%$, and $18.0\%$, respectively.
-Insignificant drop in the performance for AK class was observed.
-The performance boost of \verb!FedPerl! is attributed not only to the local and global knowledge, but also to the knowledge exchanged through peer learning.
+Because our setting is heterogeneous and suffers from severe class imbalance (\cf Fig.\ref{figdata}.(C)), it is of importance to validate our method in that setting.
+Thus, we report the class level performance in Table \ref{table4}. \verb!FedPerl! obtains skin lesion classification accuracy better than local models (\verb!FedPerl! vs. Local/\verb!FixMatch!).
+For example, the improvement reaches ten times in the DF class.
+Moreover, \verb!FedPerl! enhances the accuracy for BCC, BKL, DF, VASC, and SCC lesions by $16.6\%$, $21.8\%$, $50.4\%$, $42.0\%$, and $18.0\%$, respectively, in the SSL setting.
+The comparison with \verb!FedMatch! reveals the same behavior seen in the previous results.
+First, our method, in general, outperforms \verb!FedMatch! in all lesions.
+Second, applying PA to \verb!FedMatch! (denoted as \verb!FedMatch+!) boosts its accuracy.
+On the other hand, we observe an insignificant decrease in the accuracy of the AK lesion.
+The key factor of \verb!FedPerl! advantage is attributed to the knowledge exchanged through peer learning.